1

 You’re just the disposable meat robot they used to do it, and now you’re confused why you can’t stop eating Cheetos at 2 AM.

-Living in the Stupidest Possible Timeline
+Living in the Most Irrational Timeline

 Here’s the cosmic joke: Humanity has never been safer, healthier, or more prosperous.
 And you’ve never been closer to accidentally ending everything.